1What is the primary characteristic of Supervised Learning?

 20In the context of Pandas, what does df.isnull().sum() return?

-A.The sum of all values in the dataframe.
+A.The count of unique values in each column.

 C.The count of missing values in each column.